optimisme/webTool/README.md

 This tool can be used from any server, for example the nodejs one provided at the 'server' folder.

-The tool itself is at '...server/public/tool' and can be moved to any other server (the advanced examples also need the 'examples' folder to work)
+The tool itself is at '...server/public/tool' and can be moved to any other server

 Download from this repo: